 5. Manage Pain Naturally

 When pain becomes bad, you can apply ice several times a day for 20 minutes at a time.
 Elevate your affected foot to help reduce swelling, and try massaging the foot with an anti-inflammatory essential oil.
-You can easily make a homemade muscle rub on your foot that will keep down swelling by applying essential oils, such as frankincense and peppermint oil.
+You can help keep down swelling by applying essential oils, such as frankincense and peppermint oil.

 Bunion Facts and Statistics